mieweb/docs/content/functions/portal-management/patient-portal-first-time-setup-and-configuration.md

 ![](../patient-portal-first-time-setup-and-configuration.assets/a10c2129b98c04b32bac7c8890433637.png)

-Utilize the Provider Management menu search to locate the Provider Organization (PO) *chart* that will house the portal configurations.
-By default, a {{% syslink "Provider Portal" "f=chart&s=pat&pat_id=41" %}} provider organization will exist in the {{% system-name %}} system.
-This default provider organization can be used to setup/configure the patient portal; otherwise, a new provider organization can be created.
+Utilize the Provider Management menu search to locate the Provider Organization (PO)/Employer Organization *chart* that will house the portal configurations.
+By default, a {{% syslink "Provider Portal" "f=chart&s=pat&pat_id=41" %}} provider organization or employer organization will exist in the {{% system-name %}} system.
+This default provider/employer organization can be used to setup/configure the patient portal; otherwise, a new provider organization can be created.

 {{% tip %}}
-If the default provider organization chart will be utilized, clients may wish to edit the Provider Organization (portal) name.
-This is done in the Overview (PO) chart tab by expanding the Provider Organization header and updating the **Search Name** field.
+If the default provider/employer organization chart will be utilized, clients may wish to edit the Provider/Employer Organization (portal) name.
+This is done in the Overview (PO)/Overview(EO) chart tab by expanding the Provider Organization/Employer Organization header and updating the **Search Name** field.
 {{% /tip %}}

 Complete the following steps to setup the patient portal within the provider organization chart:

 1. Navigate to the {{% syslink "Provider Management" "f=layout&module=MASTER&name=EPM_Maintenance&tabmodule=+" %}} side menu.
-2. Type the name of the PO, and click the <strong>Search</strong> button.
+2. Type the name of the PO/EO, and click the <strong>Search</strong> button.
 In this example, we will be using  {{% syslink "Provider Portal" "f=chart&s=pat&pat_id=41" %}} .
-3. Locate the PO Name, and click the hyperlink.
+3. Locate the PO/EO Name, and click the hyperlink.
 4. Locate and select the {{% syslink "Portal Setup" "f=chart&s=pat&t=Portal+Setup&v=dashboard&pat_id=41" %}}  tab.
 5. Once there, click the <strong>First Time Setup</strong> header, to expand and review the information.
     ![](../patient-portal-first-time-setup-and-configuration.assets/11edec3c3df31e71caad76ea63099aa8.png)